matthewd673/maple/README.md

 **`--no-highlight`:** skip the tokenizer and ignore all syntax highlighting rules

+**`--navigate-past-tabs`:** when navigating with the right arrow key, skip past groups of spaces equal to the current tab size

 ## Themes & Syntax Highlighting

 Maple supports syntax highlighting for `.cs` files by default, and has the "maple" theme built in.